irush-cs/slurm-scripts/slurm-resource-monitor.md

 Jobs who's runtime is less than `MinRunTime` will not be reported.
 Also, jobs which were monitored less than `MinRunTime` will not be reported.

-### ShortJobPercent
+### UnusedTimePercent

-If a job was successfully finished after only `ShortJobPercent` of the time which was allocated, a notification will be sent.
+If a job was successfully finished after only `UnusedTimePercent` of the time which was allocated, a notification will be sent.

-### NotifyShortJob
+### NotifyUnusedTime

-Whether to notify on short jobs or not (boolean value).
+Whether to notify on unused time or not (boolean value), i.e. requesting more time than needed (which hinders the backfill scheduler).
 This can be set per user in `~/.slurm-resource-monitor`.

 ### NotifyUnusedCPUs, NotifyUnusedGPUs, NotifyUnusedMemory